Football Party Tailgating Party Super Bowl Party!

 water, punch, and coffee…nothing hi-brow!
 Make sure that you have plenty of

-ice on hand - usually one pound per adult guest.
+ice on hand - usually one pound or ice per adult guest.

 Football Cake Recipes